kmskog/dcaf_case_management/docs/administering/ONBOARDING_A_NEW_FUND.md

 * Smoke test to confirm things are working properly.
   * Head to the domain you set up and try logging in with google, to affirm that OAuth is properly set up.
 If that doesn't work, check that OAuth is configured properly in the Google Cloud console.
-  * Confirm that the lines are properly set and show up right.
+  * Confirm that the cities are properly set and show up right.
 For most funds, this means after logging in you will go straight to the call list.
-For funds with more than one line, you'll go to a line selection screen instead.
-If this is does not behave as expected, hop into the console and check that `Line.all` has objects associated with the new values.
+For funds with more than one city, you'll go to a city selection screen instead.
+If this is does not behave as expected, hop into the console and check that `City.all` has objects associated with the new values.
   * Confirm that the top left badge name (`DARIA - full fund name`) is showing properly.
 If this is weird, check that the fund's `full_name` attribute is set right in the rails console.

   * Log in at the domain you set up, using Google.
 (This will confirm that logging in with google works.)